Asking questions (pt. 2)

 </html>

-Finally, here’s our result page rendering endpoint and its template.
+Finally, here’s the result page rendering endpoint and its template.

 @app.route("/question/result", methods=["GET"])